nginx-clojure/nginx-clojure.github.io/More.md

 ## Session Management

-If `worker_processes` > 1 there will be more than one jvm instances viz. more tomcat instances so to get synchronized session information we can not use the default tomcat session manger.
+If `worker_processes` > 1 there will be more than one jvm instances viz. more tomcat instances so to get synchronized session information we cannot use the default tomcat session manger.
-Instead we may consider to use either of
+Instead we may consider using one of the following:

 1. Cookied based Session Store  viz. storing all session attribute information into cookies.
 1. Shared HashMap among processes in the same machine ,e.g. nginx-clojure built-in [Shared Map][], OpenHFT [Chronicle Map][]